 Tis the season to be Merry!
-I love me some chocolate macarons.
-They are piped with a delcious peppermint buttercream frosting.
-I added Brach’s crushed peppermint candy canes to give the already amazingly sweet frosting a little kick.
+I love me the most yummy chocolate macarons.
+They are piped with a delicious peppermint buttercream frosting.
+I added Brach's crushed peppermint candy canes to give the already amazingly sweet frosting a little kick.
 This combination is to be desired and should be added to your Christmas baking list!

 If you love chocolate, then you should also take a look at my ultimate chocolate chip cookies They will definitely give you the chocolate fix you have been craving!

 I have been on a macaron baking marathon.
-These little bastards are very difficult to perfect.
-But when I made these chocolate macarons and had done it perfectly, I literally did a cartwheel in my kitchen!
+These little evil cookies are very difficult to perfect.

 Making the chocolate macarons